Rose (The Vampire Diaries)

-"Rose" is the 8th episode of the second season of The CW television series, The Vampire Diaries and the 30th episode of the series overall.
-It originally aired on November 4, 2010.
-The episode was written by Brian Young and directed by Liz Friedlander.
+"Rose" is the eighth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 30th of the series.
+It aired on The CW on November 4, 2010.
+The episode was written by story editor Brian Young and directed by Liz Friedlander.

 Plot

 The man who kidnapped Elena (Nina Dobrev) meets Trevor (Trent Ford), the vampire who asked him to kidnap her, and transports her into his car.
 Right after Elena is in Trevor's car, Trevor kills the man and leaves with the unconscious Elena.

 Damon (Ian Somerhalder) talks with Caroline (Candice Accola) about Tyler (Michael Trevino) and how she covered him killing Sarah in the previous episode, something that triggered the curse and will now turn him into a werewolf to the next full moon.
 Damon warns her to stay away from him and not let him know about her being a vampire or other vampires because a bite of his can kill them.
 Caroline says she will stay away from Tyler and leaves for school.

 Jeremy (Steven R. McQueen) runs into Stefan (Paul Wesley) and thinks that Elena slept over at his house since she did not sleep at her bed the previous night.
 Stefan tells him that Elena was not with him and they realize that she is missing.
 Stefan tells Damon who tells Stefan about what Katherine said before he locked her in the tomb; that Elena is in danger but he did not believe her.
 Stefan wants to talk to Katherine but Damon says they'll find another way to find Elena because Katherine will negotiate her freedom and that is something they do not want.

 Trevor takes Elena, who wakes up, in an abandoned house.
 She asks him what he wants from her but he does not answer when Rose (Lauren Cohan) appears and is shocked on how much Elena resembles Katherine.
 Elena thinks they confused her with Katherine and that is why they took her and she tries to tell them.
 Rose already knows but she reassures her that they know who she is.
 Elena overhears the two of them talking about a guy named Elijah (Daniel Gillies) and the deal they want to have with him; give him Elena in exchange for their freedom.

 Back in Mystic Falls, Stefan asks Bonnie to undo the tomb spell so Katherine can get out but Bonnie doesn't want to do it.
 Instead, she tries another spell to find Elena's location.
 The spell works and Stefan and Damon leave to find her while Jeremy stays behind with Bonnie, whose nose started bleeding after the spell but she hides it and no one sees it.